Artificial Intelligence Trends & Use Cases

 NASCAR Hall of Fame, 400 E M.L.K.
 Jr Blvd, Charlotte, NC 28202

-The ABD Society is pleased to invite you to our Signature Series Event at Charlotte's NASCAR Hall of Fame.
+The ABD Society was pleased to invite all to our Signature Series Event at Charlotte's NASCAR Hall of Fame.

-This event is dedicated to a stimulating discussion on Artificial Intelligence as it applies to every industry vertical.
-Our speakers will focus on the latest trends in AI and will present real-world case studies from various sectors, in addition to highlighting the role of AI in combating social issues like human trafficking.
+This event was dedicated to a stimulating discussion on Artificial Intelligence as it applies to every industry vertical.
+Our speakers focused on the latest trends in AI and presented real-world case studies from various sectors, in addition to highlighting the role of AI in combating social issues like human trafficking.

-During our reception, you will have the opportunity to network with some of the brightest minds in the industry while enjoying Wine and delicious Hors D'Oeuvres.
+During the reception, attendees were given the oppurtunity to network with some of the brightest minds in the industry while enjoying Wine and delicious Hors D'Oeuvres.

-The best part - this one's completely on the house!
+The best part - this one was completely on the house!

 4:00 PM - Registration 4:30 PM - Speaker Session 6:00 PM - Wine and Hors D'Oeuvres